GrantMeStrength/RetroComputerInstructionManual/architecture.md

 ```

-(BTW, if you like, you can enter this code in ED, and them assemble it with ASM, link it with LOAD and then run it under CP/M. We'll cover that later.)
+(BTW, if you like, you can enter this code in ED, and then assemble it with ASM, link it with LOAD and then run it under CP/M. We'll cover that later.)

 This was basic, but it was also enough to create a standard platform that software developers could start to take advantage of.
 The weird and wonderful hardware of the day was abstracted away behind the BDOS and BIOS, allowing developers to write code and create powerful and useful apps.
 And write they did - CP/M was the most popular software platform in the world at the time.

 **ROMs**

 ROMs could be installed into the system, and they too would need to appear in the same memory map.
 For example, a floppy disk drive might come with a ROM of drivers, and that ROM would expect to be at a specific address - say F000h.
 The user could then start the code in the ROM running by selecting F000h on the address switches, toggling EXAMINE and RUN.
+Some ROMs used the "sense switches" (the top set of address switches doubled-up as a way of getting input into programs) to define options.

 Some expansion cards could also combine ROM and RAM, swapping them in and out as required (they couldn't exist in the memory map at the same location at the same time).